Creating brand awareness is like an uphill struggle, especially when you’re just starting. You need every tool in your toolbox to get the word out.

 6. Tell your brand story

 Give a personal story of how you started the brand.
-Share insights into the founder’s mind and how the company came into existence.
+This type of business storytelling gives you a chance to share insights into how the company came into existence.

 Talk about the pitfalls during your journey and how you overcame the challenges to persevere against all odds.
 This humanizes your brand and helps you share a vulnerable side that people can connect with.